 Days 36 and 37: MASKS IN THE FOREST Guinea – Sierra Leone

-A tiny track join a border with a remote area of Sierra Leone, crossing rivers in the forest, using old manually pulled barges.
+A tiny track joins a border Sierra Leone, crossing rivers in the forest, using old manually pulled barges.
 Arrival at the village of Kamakwie.
 In a region, where foreigners are rare, if lucky, we will assist to traditional sacred masks dances.
 Evening of day 37 arrival at Free Town.

 Next day drive heading to Freetown peninsula.

 Freetown origins: in 1786 the first three hundred and eighty freed African slaves arrived in Sierra Leone from America where they have fought in the independence war on the side of the British.
 After having lost the war the British sent them to Sierra Leone and created the first freed slave settlements.
-Few months after their arrival, the newcomers were starving, got new and unknown diseases and fight with the locals, who hardly stand them.
-Few years after during a Napoleonic war, Freetown that was displaying the British flag has been attacked by seven vessels of the French navy and destroyed.
-Few survivors escape on the pirogues sent by… the slave’s traders.
+Few months after their arrival, the newcomers were starving, got new and unknown diseases and fought with the locals, who could hardly stand them.
+A few years after the Napoleonic war, Freetown was displaying the British flag and had been attacked by seven vessels of the French navy and destroyed.
+Few survivors escaped on the pirogues sent by the slave’s traders.

 From 1807, due to the abolition of the slave trade by the British Empire, the ships of the slave’s traders caught by the British navy freed the slaves in Sierra Leone.

-Afternoon drive along the coast at the slopes of the Freetown peninsula mountains… only the yellow of the beaches divide the green of the forest from the blue of the ocean.
+Afternoon drive along the coast at the slopes of the Freetown peninsula mountains, only the yellow of the beaches divide the green of the forest from the blue of the ocean.
 The country has been named after these mountains, the Sierra (mountains) of lion.
 A local boat will bring us to Banana island.
-Dinner and overnight at the cozy Bafa Lodge that will be our base for two nights: fix tents hidden in the forest facing the ocean.
-Fine cuisine based on the catch of the day (other meals available, ask in advance).

-Full day circumnavigating, exploring and walking to discover a pristine paradise: mountains, large primary forests, villages and remote beaches.
-For the more actives a half day walk to hike in the forest or continue the circumnavigation of the island.
-Lunch picnic, dinner and overnight return to our base: Bafa Lodge fix camp.
+Full day circumnavigating, exploring and walking to discover a pristine paradise such as mountains, large primary forests, villages and remote beaches.
+For the more active traveller’s a half day hike in the forest or continue the circumnavigation of the island.
+Lunch picnic, dinner and overnight return to our base.

 Day 40: BUNDO: FEMALE MASKS Sierra Leone

-In most parts of Africa, the masks are male’s prerogative, however among the Mende people and neighbours populations the masks Bundo are a female’s domain and they have crucial role in girls puberty rites.
+In most parts of Africa, the masks are male’s prerogative, however among the Mende people and neighbouring populations the masks Bundo are a female’s domain and they have a crucial role in girls puberty rites.
 In a tiny village we will experience the exit of these masks, an event that calls for the participation of a colourful crowd.
-Dinner, overnight at hotel Dohas, comfortable en-suite rooms with A/C, or similar.

 Day 41: RAW DIAMONDS Sierra Leone – Liberia